-- Select the option Chart of Accounts followed by ‘Accounts’ tab.
+- Select the option Chart of Accounts followed by the ‘Accounts’ tab.

-- Now select the option ‘Show Inactive accounts’ and then clicking in the box against Retained Earnings option to remove the ‘X’ symbol.
+- Now select the option ‘Show Inactive accounts’ and then click in the box against Retained Earnings option to remove the ‘X’ symbol.

 - Open the ‘Reports’ menu and then select the option ‘Company and Financial’.